imustafin/imustafin.github.io/en/_posts/2021-07-12-optimizing-heroku-postgres-for-free-tier.md

 to `serialize` the fields.
 They will be automatically converted to and from JSONB on access.

-When will use case insensitive search for searching packages by authors because often author names are using inconsistent capitalization in packages.
+We will use case insensitive search for searching packages by authors because often author names are using inconsistent capitalization in packages.

 First, we need to create the index: